-5The full list of parameters are available on: https://goo.gl/TmWueZ reviews into two groups based on the category of their corresponding product (i.e., Electronics and Health).
+We examine the ability of a classifier for detecting EIRs in other categories.
+To this end, we divide EIRs and normal reviews into two groups based on the category of their corresponding product (i.e., Electronics and Health).
 We train two classifiers, called C-Health and C-Elect., where each one only uses EIRs and normal reviews (with a combination of basic and text features) associated with products in one category.
 Finally, we test each classifier on reviews from the other category to assess their accuracy in detecting EIR and normal reviews.
-The last two rows of Table III present the accuracy of MLPC for this cross-category detection.
-These results show that the accuracy of cross-category detection of EIRs (for these two categories) is still sufficiently high (\leq 80%).
+The last two rows of Table II present the accuracy of MLPC for this cross-category detection of EIRs.
+These results show that the accuracy of cross-category detection of EIRs (for these two categories) is still sufficiently high (\geq 80%).
 Interestingly, the classifier that is trained with Health reviews exhibits a higher accuracy in detecting Electronics reviews.